Cats can be trained.

 Pet training can be easier when you’re using a clicker.

 Don’t scold or punish your kitty.
-It won’t like you for it and will start associating the training sessions with a negative experience.
+She won’t like you for it and will start associating the training sessions with a negative experience.
 If your cat manages to fulfill the task, don’t get your hopes up during the first few days – chances are your cat is sitting by accident and not because you’ve told it so.